SvenTiigi/FlyoverKit/README.md

 ```

 ### FlyoverMapView
-If you wish to show MapView which is already preconfigured to perform a flyover on a given location.
+If you wish to show a MapView which is already preconfigured to perform a flyover on a given location.

 ```swift
 // Initialize the FlyoverMapView